Glossary

 How to Manage Operating Expenses Efficiently

-Cost Control Strategies: One of the most effective ways to manage operating expenses is by implementing cost control strategies.
+Cost Control Strategies: One of the most effective ways to manage it is by implementing cost control strategies.
 These may include:

 Common Mistakes Businesses Make with Operating Expenses

-Underestimating the Importance of Expense Management: Many businesses overlook the impact of operating expenses, focusing only on revenue growth.
-However, without controlling operating expenses, it becomes difficult to maintain profitability.
+Underestimating the Importance of Expense Management: Many businesses overlook the impact of expenses, focusing only on revenue growth.
+However, without controlling expenses, it becomes difficult to maintain profitability.

 Ignoring the Impact of Small, Ongoing Expenses: Small recurring expenses can add up quickly and become a significant burden on business finances.
 For example, a subscription to multiple software tools might seem insignificant individually but can quickly add up over time.